Programme- Full Day Care

 Daily schedule includes routines as follows:-

-- Bonding with love and gentle touch to soothe and calm on arrival at day care
+– Bonding with love to sooth and calm a child on arrival

 - Diaper changing